-Arthur Byram Gowan Johnston was born in 1851, arrived in Australia in March 1853 with his parents, and died on 10 May 1924 in Melbourne.
+Arthur Byram Gowan Johnston was born in 1851 in Bradford, Yorks, England, arrived in Australia in March 1853 with his parents, and died on 10 May 1924 in Kew, Melbourne.
+He was buried on 12 May 1924 in Box Hill cemetery, Vic.

 The story of the family's early years in the colonies is recounted on the page regarding his father, Rev. Kerr Johnston.